This is how books were read in Tove Jansson’s family – Niece Sophia Jansson says that books played a central part in the household

 Tove Jansson and her mother Signe Hammarsten-Jansson reading

-In Tove’s circle of friends and family, books were diligently being exchanged and borrowed among readers and discussing books that one had read was commonplace in the Jansson family home when Tove was young.
-This was important since a shared reading experience deepened the meaning of the texts and opened up new perspectives that weren’t all about literature, it was about people.
+In Tove’s circle of friends and family, books were diligently exchanged and borrowed.
+Discussing books that one had read was commonplace in the Jansson family home when Tove was young.
+This was important since a shared reading experience deepened the meaning of the texts and opened up new perspectives that weren’t all about literature – it was about people.

 moomin_history_tove_as_a_child_ToveJanssonEstate